Judaism Is Not the Religion of Scripture

 Description

 Judaism’s claim to scriptural authenticity rests on a unique foundation: national revelation.
 Unlike private visions claimed in many other faiths, the Tanakh records God speaking to the entire nation at Sinai.
-Critics sometimes cite the Aztec legend of Huitzilopochtli as a parallel, but Huitzilopochtli’s revelation came to the nation through a priest.
+Critics sometimes cite the Aztec legend of Huitzilopochtli as a parallel, but this is simply a common misunderstanding; Huitzilopochtli’s revelation came to the nation through a priest, it was not direct.
 The Sinai event really seems to be history’s only claim to a national encounter with the Divine.
-This is significant; a shared national memory seems nearly impossible to fake.
-Let’s say that, on this basis, we accept that the Tanakh is authoritative; the question is then one of succession between Judaism and Christianity (I have already ruled out Islam here).
-Which one inherited the Covenant, and which one is schismatic?
-In order to answer this question, we’ll examine historical events, scriptural themes, and covenantal continuity.
+This is significant; a shared national memory seems impossible to fabricate.
+Let’s say that, on this basis, we accept that the Tanakh (Jewish scripture) is authoritative; the question, then, is whether Judaism or Christianity, which both share a root in the Tanakh, is true (I have already ruled out Islam here).
+In order to answer this question, we’ll examine prophecies, scriptural themes, and covenantal continuity.

 First century rabbis recognized that this great judgment was coming imminently.
 The Talmud says that in 30 AD, God ceased giving miraculous signs that He had accepted the Yom Kippur atonement, such as miraculously turning the scarlet thread tied to the Temple door white.
 Josephus and the Talmud report that they instead received signs of impending destruction, most notably the massive Temple gates opening by themselves, which the rabbis connected to Zechariah’s prophecy: “Open your doors, O Lebanon, that the fire may devour your cedars” (Zech.
 11:1).
-After 40 years, the Romans destroyed the Temple, razed Jerusalem, dissolved the Sanhedrin, and began the diaspora which would result in the Levitical (priestly) bloodline being lost forever.
+After 40 years of these signs, the Romans destroyed the Temple, razed Jerusalem, dissolved the Sanhedrin, and began the diaspora.
 Every essential element of the Old Covenant was destroyed.
-Josephus and the Talmud noted that the Second Temple’s destruction occurred on the anniversary of the First Temple’s destruction by Babylon, a sign of providence.
+Josephus and the Talmud noted that the Second Temple’s destruction occurred on the anniversary of the First Temple’s destruction, a sign of providence.

-Daniel 9 provides one answer: the Messiah came and ushered in the New Covenant.
-Modern Rabbis claim Daniel 9 is not Messianic, but historians agree that Josephus referenced it as the primary reason the people were confident the Messiah was coming in the first century, and DSS 11Q13/11QMelch corroborates this.
-Daniel prophesies that the Messiah would come 69 “weeks” (each “week” is seven years) after the decree to rebuild Jerusalem following the Babylonian Exile.
-In the middle of one final “week,” He would confirm a covenant, be killed, and end Temple sacrifice (Dan 9).
-Ezra recounts this decree coming from God through Artaxerxes in his seventh year of kingship, 457 BC.
-69 “weeks” brings us to 27 AD, the year Jesus of Nazareth began preaching (Luke).
-One half-week later, 30 AD, Jesus established a “New Covenant in His blood” (Luke 22:20), suffered crucifixion, and God refused Temple sacrifices thereafter.
+Daniel gives a prophecy of 70 “weeks of years” – so, 490 years.
+The Messiah would come 69 “weeks” (483 years) after the decree to rebuild Jerusalem following the Babylonian Exile.
+In the middle of the 70th “week,” He would confirm a covenant, be killed, and end Temple sacrifice (Dan 9).
+Ezra recounts the decree to restore Jerusalem coming from God through Artaxerxes in his seventh year of kingship.
+457 BC.
+69 “weeks” brings us to 27 AD, the 15th year of Tiberius over Judea beginning from his co-regency.
+The year Jesus of Nazareth began preaching.
+One half-week later, 30 AD, Jesus established a “New Covenant in [His] blood” (Luke 22:20), suffered crucifixion, and God refused Temple sacrifices thereafter.
+Though modern Rabbis argue Daniel 9 is not Messianic, Josephus referenced it as the primary reason first century Jews were confident the Messiah was coming imminently, and DSS 11Q13/11QMelch corroborates this.

 The prophets foretold Israel’s judgment.
 Jesus judged.
-They foretold a chosen remnant being spared; Ezekiel 9 says the remnant would be marked by the TAV – a Paleo-Hebrew cross-shaped letter.
-The prophets foretold both the Messiah and God shepherding the people.
+The prophets foretold a divine Messiah.
 Jesus identified Himself as the Messiah and the Son of God (Matt.
 16:16-17); sent by God (John 20:21), yet also God Himself (John 20:28-29).
 The prophets foretold a New Covenant.
 Jesus, the suffering servant established it in blood (Luke 22:20).
-The New Covenant incorporated gentiles, fulfilling God’s promise to bless and gather the nations through Israel (Gen. 22:18, 49:10, Psalm 22, Isaiah 2, 54, 56, 60, 66, Jeremiah 3, 19, Micah 4, Jonah 3) and His promise to make the Jews jealous with a “foolish nation” – starting with Rome, which the Jews coveted, but which was given to Jesus.
+They foretold a chosen remnant being spared.
+Ezekiel 9 says the remnant would be marked by the TAV – a Paleo-Hebrew cross-shaped letter.
+The New Covenant incorporated gentiles, fulfilling God’s promise to bless and gather the nations through Israel (Gen. 22:18, 49:10, Psalm 22:28, Isaiah 2:2, 54:3, 56:6-7, 66:19, Jer.
+3:17, 16:19-20, Mic.
+4:1-4, Jonah 3) and His promise to make Israel jealous with a “foolish nation” – starting with Rome, which the Jews coveted, but which was given to Jesus.

 The General Narrative